zenjen-devs/zenjen-devs.github.io/statisticaldataanalysis.md

 Mixed-effects models offer a solution for modeling outcomes when faced with the common violation of the assumptions needed for linear regression--heterscedasticity by group membership.
 Both **SAS** and **R** can accomodate this setting with `proc mixed` and `nlme` library, respectively.

-This data comes from a real example of vitamin D supplementation of juice.
+This data comes from a real-based example of vitamin D supplementation of juice.
 Four suppliers claimed that their juice provided 100 IU of vitamin B. The null hypothesis is that the suppliers deliver this accurately, but there is a question as to whether the variance was the same between the juice suppliers.
 Hence, we need to explore allowing different variances by group.

 There exists four observations for each supplier, as observed in the data below--this command inputs the data into SAS.